 Through Public Programming, Hyde Park Art Center serves as a hub of exploration, relevant conversations, and ideas for people of all communities and ages.
 We seek to be a fresh and forward-thinking space for today and tomorrow’s creative voices in our local and broader communities across Chicago and beyond.

 Every First Sunday of the month, Hyde Park Art Center is activated with activities throughout the center for the public, neighbors, and families.
-Join us for the next Center Sunday on August 1 for a family friendly filled day with intergenerational art making activities, artist workshops, artist talks, open studios, curatorial tours of our exhibitions, and community collaborations.
-This event will be an outdoor socially distanced event.
+Join us for the next Center Sunday on October 3 for a family friendly filled day with intergenerational art making activities, artist workshops, artist talks, open studios, curatorial tours of our exhibitions, and community collaborations.
+This event will be an indoor/outdoor socially distanced event.
 Masks Required.